Paranoid-Dev/ParanoidFFD/README.md

 Download fanfiction from `my/fan/fiction/url` and save it to a text file with the filename as `my fanfiction save.txt`.

+`ParanoidFFD --check-update`

+Check for new updates for ParanoidFFD

 `ParanoidFFD --help`, `ParanoidFFD -h`

 Show help page